 Finally, the Smarketing-led firm will fail to position its products, and in turn, to develop brands well.
 Positioning must be based in reality.
 If, for example, the desired position is the “safest product,” then in real life, the product should have features that make it safer than the competition.
 Promotional and sales activities should rally around this point – with safety demonstrations, studies, etc. The message will in turn resonate with customers as the positioning becomes real.
 But without a longer-term view, our position is defined by our competition!
 Not good.

-Speaking of roles, there needs to be a commitment to the product manager role.
+As we leave smarketing behind, we must consider the actors involved.
+Speaking of roles, if a first is committed to a strategic marketing mindset, there must be a commitment to the product manager role.
 The product manager is the marketing person who represents customer needs throughout new product development and after launch.
 One of the biggest signs of trouble is when new inexperienced hires become product managers.
 This should be a position that requires experience and knowledge.
 However, a practical challenge often arises as good product managers may get promoted out of the position too quickly.
 However, the company will be better served to keep these superstars producing as product managers for a bit longer.
 One solution for this is to create some higher salaried positions within the same discipline, such as the “senior product manager”.

 Next, we need to ensure that marketing leaders and practitioners have the knowledge base they’ll need.
 An MBA helps, as does New Product Blueprinting training.
 But in addition, they should be readers, and intimately familiar with the great marketing books.
 Positioning: The Battle for Your Mind.
 The 22 Immutable Laws of Marketing.
 Blue Ocean Strategy.
 The Innovator’s Solution.
 Business Model Generation.
 And of course, New Product Blueprinting!